realm/realm-graphql-service/README.md

 ## Endpoints

-The GraphQL endpoint is mounted on `/graphql/:path` where `path` is the path of the Realm.
+- `/graphql/:path`: The GraphQL endpoint is mounted on this route. `path` is the url-encoded path of the Realm (with leading slash).
+E.g.: `%2Fmy-user-id%2Fmy-awesome-realm.

-The GraphiQL (visual exploratory tool) endpoint is mounted on `/graphql/explore/:path` where `path` again is the path of the Realm.
-Remember to URL encode the path.
+- `/graphql/explore/:path`: The GraphiQL (visual exploratory tool) endpoint is mounted on this route. `path` again is the url-encoded path of the Realm.

+- `DELETE /graphql/schema/:path`: An endpoint to delete the cached schema of the Realm at `path`.
+This is useful if schema caching is enabled and you'd like to invalidate the entry for a particular path (e.g. due to a recent schema change).

 ## Authentication